 - documents on the amount of posted worker’s remuneration along with the amount of deductions made (in line with the law applicable to the contract of employment) and proofs of payment of remuneration to the worker.

-The Act does not require that the a/m documents be stored at the factual place of posted workers’ work in the territory of Poland (they can be stored at any other place in Poland).
+The Act does not specify the place where the a/m documents are be stored (e.g. in the factual place of posted workers’ work in the territory of Poland).
+These documents can be stored at any place in Poland.

 Owing to extraordinary circumstances related to the announcement in the territory of Poland of a state of epidemic due to the outbreak of SARS-CoV-2 virus no special regulations have been introduced that would exempt foreign employers from obligations imposed by the Act.

 In the period of posting of a worker to the territory of Poland a legal relationship with the domestic employer does not cease to exist.
 Mutual obligations of the parties to an employment relationship are still regulated by the law applicable to the contract of employment.
 The foreign employer is obliged to comply to a limited extent, with the Polish legal provisions arising from the stipulations of:

 - the Act of 26 June 1974 Labour Code and

 - other provisions on worker rights and duties which are considered to be overriding, regardless of the legal system chosen by the parties to regulate individual employment relationship.

 The Act requires that a posting employer should ensure to a worker posted to the territory of Poland (with the exclusion of posted temporary workers)for the duration of the performance of work on a temporary basis – until the lapse of 12 months of posting – such working conditions that are no less favourable than the ones provided for in the Polish legislation, in terms of:

 - standards and working hours and daily and weekly rest periods,

 - the amount of remuneration, including allowance for overtime work,